ShivVary/CV-ROSWorkshop/Docs/Setup.md

 3. Open VirtualBox and go to **File → Import Appliance**
 4. Select the downloaded `.ova` file and follow the prompts

-** You might want to update the the storage, cpu (cores), ram required.
-As of now it is set to utilize 4 cores, 4 gb ram and 50 gb storage).
+**You might want to update the the storage, cpu (cores), ram required in settings.
+As of now it is set to utilize 4 cores, 4 gb ram and 50 gb storage.
 If you do not know how to do this contact a volunteer**

 5. Launch the VM and you're ready to go!